abinit/abinit/doc/tutorial/gwr1.md

 TODO: Describe other entries

-Finally, we have the most importan section with the QP results in eV units:
+Finally, we have the most important section with the QP results in eV units:

 ```
 ================================================================================